Other Important Information

 If you have a medical condition that would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function if treatment is delayed, you may be entitled to request an expedited external review.
 You have the right to file for an expedited external review concurrently with your filing of a request for an internal review of an urgent care appeal and ongoing treatment.
 Under the expedited external review process, a final determination will be issued within 72 hours from the time of receipt of the request.

-Financial Compensation - Doctors Make the Decisions
+Utilization Management Policy - Doctors Make the Decisions

 How We Evaluate New Technology